-Since commencement is held outdoors it could be delayed, shortened, or cancelled for a variety of reasons, including severe weather or other unexpected events.
+Regardless of the weather decision made the Wednesday before commencement, the ceremony could still be delayed, shortened, or cancelled for a variety of reasons, including unexpected severe weather or other unforeseen events.
 If Hiram College officials believe that anyone will be in any danger, the ceremony will be postponed or cancelled.

 If the ceremony is cancelled, students will still graduate and the degree date will still be posted as the last day of the academic session.

-If severe weather is forecast for Commencement Day, a decision will be made as early as possible on what appropriate actions are necessary and communicated as follows:
+If severe weather unexpectedly arises on Commencement Day, a decision will be made on what appropriate actions are necessary and communicated as follows:

 - Online (Commencement and Hiram homepage)

 - To students, faculty and staff through text messaging, voice messages and email